foerstner-lab/GRADitude/documentation/docs/subcommands.md

                         The user can choose between 3 clustering algorithm, k-means clustering, hierarchical clustering and DB-
                         SCAN clustering
-  --epsilon EPSILON, -e EPSILON
-                        This parameter is specific for the DBSCAN clustering algorithm.
-It defines how close points should be in order to be considered part of a cluster. only for DBSCAN clustering.
-  --min_samples MIN_SAMPLES, -ms MIN_SAMPLES
-                        This parameter is specific for the DBSCAN clustering algorithm and represent the minimum number of points necessary to form a dense region --scaling_method {no_normalization,normalized_to_max,normalized_to_range,log10,log2},
+  --scaling_method {no_normalization,normalized_to_max,normalized_to_range,log10,log2},
                    -sm {no_normalization,normalized_to_max,normalized_to_range,log10,log2}
                         Define the scaling methods you would like to apply.